 The ankle joint is very important for balance.
 Ankle rolls improve range of motion and may improve the ability to adjust to changes in terrain.
-A Matter of Balance / Session 3 HANDOUT 3.2

 Heel cord flexibility is a strong indicator of over all balance ability and range of motion.